amy-hart/ask-alan/README.md

 ## Ask Alan!

-Ask Alan is a dating advice and help tool.
+Ask Alan is a dating advice app.
 If in doubt, Ask Alan!

-On a date that's not going well?
+Are you on a date that isn't going well?
 No problem!
 Alan will get the conversation flowing.
-Alan can recommend topics of conversation, provide you with hilarious jokes, and suggest some fantastic pickup lines.
+Alan can recommend topics of conversation, provide you with hilarious jokes, or suggest some fantastic pickup lines.

 This application was built by Team Alan at HAC100's Hack Manchester in 2018.
-Our challenge was to come up with a bizarre use case for ClockworkSMS.
+Our challenge was to come up with the most bizarre use case of ClockworkSMS.
 See [here](https://www.clockworksms.com/blog/hack-manchester-2018/ "Read about the challenge on the ClockworkSMS website") for more details.

 Click on the thumbnail below to watch the video that was submitted along with our entry.